klml/imgspread/README.md

 imgspread
 =========

-imgspread spreads a thumbnail to a bigger image inside the text and pans the surround or beneath text
+imgspread spreads a thumbnail to a bigger image inside the text and pans the surrounding or beneath text.

 [Demo](http://klml.github.io/imgspread/) and kind a [Gallery](http://klml.github.io/imgspread/gallery.html).